 Even as the Ignite conference was going on, the CEO of Microsoft, Satya Nadella, spoke about his ambitious plans for cloud computing and about the edge they have over other cloud computing service providers in the field.
-He disclosed few notable points in an interview to “The Fortune” that I will talk about in this post.
+He disclosed a few notable points in an interview to “The Fortune” that I will talk about in this post.

 According to Satya Nadella, Amazon Web Services and Google stand no chance in the competition when it comes to Microsoft.
-He said only Microsoft has the capability to add servers to cloud: something that Amazon and Google can’t and won’t do.
-IBM, though in manufacturing servers, cannot compete with Microsoft as the latter has already build up a huge base for Microsoft Azure, one of the most trusted cloud platforms from Microsoft.
+He said only Microsoft has the capability to add servers to the cloud: something that Amazon and Google can’t and won’t do.
+IBM, though in manufacturing servers, cannot compete with Microsoft as the latter has already built up a huge base for Microsoft Azure, one of the most trusted cloud platforms from Microsoft.

 Nadella says that they have the server and that will help them in better assisting the clients in carrying out their cloud computing needs.
-He is obviously referring to hybrid clouds when he talks about providing servers in addition to cloud.
+He is obviously referring to hybrid clouds when he talks about providing servers in addition to the cloud.
 The cloud is Microsoft Azure, running on Microsoft’s servers while the “servers” that Nadella points out are the local clouds (running Windows Server OS) that the clients operate at their premises or elsewhere – accessible only to the companies that built them.
 The ability to transfer files and data between Microsoft Public cloud and local clouds running Windows Server gives them an edge over others in cloud computing.
 The future of cloud computing is Microsoft, if we are to believe Satya Nadella.

 The three leaders in the field of cloud computing are Amazon, Microsoft and Google, with IBM and Salesforce trailing behind.
 There were speculations that Microsoft would buy Salesforce to further kill the competition but it backed up for unknown reasons.

 While Amazon and Google are not pretty much into the hybrid cloud business, Satya Nadella takes pride in saying that the traditional servers are the secret that gives the company, an edge over the competitors.
-This is something that other companies can’t imitate without infringing patent of Microsoft’s hybrid cloud model i.e., without implementing Windows Server on their machines.
+This is something that other companies can’t imitate without infringing the patent of Microsoft’s hybrid cloud model i.e., without implementing Windows Server on their machines.